Folk music: Folk music revivals

 "Folk music revival" refers to either a period of renewed interest in traditional folk music, or to an event or period which transforms it; the latter usually includes a social activism component.
 A prominent example of the former is the British folk revival of approximately 1890–1920.
 The most prominent and influential example of the latter – to such an extent that it is usually referred to as "the folk music revival" – is the folk revival of the mid-20th Century, centered in the English-speaking world, in particular the United States, which gave birth to contemporary folk music.

 One earlier revival influenced Western classical music.
 Composers such as Percy Grainger, Ralph Vaughan Williams, and Béla Bartók made field recordings or transcriptions of folk singers and musicians.

 In Spain, Isaac Albéniz (1860–1909) produced piano works reflect his Spanish heritage, including the Suite Iberia (1906–1909).
 Enrique Granados (1867–1918) composed zarzuela, Spanish light opera, and Danzas Españolas – Spanish Dances.
 Manuel de Falla (1876–1946) became interested in the cante jondo of Andalusian flamenco, the influence of which can be strongly felt in many of his works, which include Nights in the Gardens of Spain and Siete canciones populares españolas ("Seven Spanish Folksongs", for voice and piano).
 Composers such as Fernando Sor and Francisco Tarrega established the guitar as Spain's national instrument.
 Modern Spanish folk artists abound (Mil i Maria, Russian Red, et al.) modernizing while respecting the traditions of their forebears.

 Flamenco grew in popularity through the 20th century, as did northern styles such as the Celtic music of Galicia.
 French classical composers, from Bizet to Ravel, also drew upon Spanish themes, and distinctive Spanish genres became universally recognized.

 Folk music revivals or roots revivals also encompass a range of phenomena around the world where there is a renewed interest in traditional music.
-This is often by the young, often in the traditional music of their own country, and often included new incorporation of social awareness, causes, and evolutions of new music in the same style.
+This is often by the young, often in the traditional music of their own country, and often includes new incorporation of social awareness, causes, and evolutions of new music in the same style.
 Nueva canción, a similar evolution of a new form of socially committed music occurred in several Spanish-speaking countries.